rfloarea/seven-in-seven/README.md

 ## From the Introduction

-Bruce outlines several questions that I will find the answers to as I progress through this book:
+Bruce outlines several questions that I will find out about as I progress through this book.
+Let's call them the Five Core Questions

+### The Five Core Questions

-- What is the typing model?
+1. What is the typing model?

 - Strong, weak, static, dynamic?
 - I'm told the typing model with "shape the way you attack a problem and control the way the language works.

-- What is the programming model?
+2. What is the programming model?

 - Object-oriented, functional, procedural, hybrid?
 - I'm told learning different programming paradigms is "one of the most important concepts in this book".

-- How will you interact with it?
+3. How will you interact with it?

 - Compiled, interpreted?
 Through a virtual machine?

-- What are the decision constructs and core data structures?
+4. What are the decision constructs and core data structures?

 - `if` and `while`, pattern matching, unification.
 What role do collections play?
 Wtf are collections?

-- What are the core features that make the language unique?
+5. What are the core features that make the language unique?

 - Advanced concurrent features?
 High-level constructs like macros and message interpretation.

 Much further along in the intro, Bruce hands us a warning and some guidance all wrapped up into one like a good teacher.
 I'll quote it here in full because I think it's worth coming back to.